kennychu0510/React-Native-VS-Code-Extension-Style-Cleaner/README.md

 - Extract all the styles defined in the file
 - Copy styles from selection, helps for refactoring code and when moving components to different files
 - Quickly extract selected inline styles into stylesheet object
+- Quickly clean all unused styles in all files under selected folder

 **Sample**
 <br>